jcazallasc/burriking-citibox/docs/how-it-was-developed.md

 ##### Repository pattern

 A synonym of `Hexagonal architecture` is `Ports & Adapters architecture` so is essential to have this pattern and injecting the ports in uses cases.
-Using it, we are decoupling the app from `Django` / `MySQL` and allow us to have others adapters (`elasticsearch` / `SQLAlchemy`) and we could replace one for other relatively easy.

-Take into account in use cases I'm aplying `DIP` (Dependency Inversion Principle).
+Using it, we are decoupling the app from `Django` / `MySQL` and allow us to have others adapters (`elasticsearch` / `SQLAlchemy` / ...) and we could replace one for other relatively easy.
+Also, I'm aplying `DIP` (Dependency Inversion Principle) in uses cases.

 ##### Entities

-To put the business logic in the right place I needed to have `Entities` to push the offer logic to the `Entity`.
+To put the business logic in the right place I needed to have `Entities`.
+It allows us to push the offer logic to the `Entity`.

-Repositories work with its implementation, DjangoOrderRepository talk with Django, but return `Entities`.
+Repositories talk with its implementation, DjangoOrderRepository talks with Django, but always return `Entities`.

 ##### Value objects